AlchlcDvl/TownOfUsReworked/README.md

 ![LOGO](./Images/ToU-Rew.png)

-An Among Us mod that adds a bunch of roles, modifiers, objectifiers and game settings.
+An Among Us mod that adds a bunch of roles, modifiers, objectifiers, abilities and game settings.

-Join our [Discord](https://discord.gg/ugyc4EVUYZ) if you have any problems or want to find people to play with!
+Join our [Discord](https://discord.gg/KA3e8b2kPT) if you have any problems or want to find people to play with!

 -----------------------